ModelValidationProgram/EasternOysterEnvData/notebook/ME_DR_HI_High_W.md

 **Temp: combine from 3 sources: Robledo Hog Island (3 stations, pre-combined), Upper Damariscotta and DockData (all years).**

-**Sal: combine from 2 sources: Hog Island (3 stations, pre-combined) and Upper Damaricotta (all years - KEL notes says 'Hog Island whole years', but I think it's a typo and I used all years).**
+**Sal: combine from 2 sources: Robledo Hog Island (3 stations, pre-combined) and Upper Damaricotta (all years - KEL notes says 'Hog Island whole years', but I think it's a typo and I used all years).**

 - The overall data range is 1990-2020 and the datas sources overlap in 2015-2016.
 - Data frequency is different for each source: monthly for Hog Island, hourly for Upper Damariscotta and multiple times (but not daily or weekly) per month for DockData.